-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dora is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Dora is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Dora is a city of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Dora who work in sales jobs (11.67%), healthcare (10.83%), and teaching (8.78%).

 Dora is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Dora is quite a bit lower than the national average among all cities of 21.84%: just 12.60% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Dora with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.60% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Dora in 2010 was $23,257, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $93,028 for a family of four.
 However, Dora contains both very wealthy and poor people as well.

 Dora is a somewhat ethnically-diverse city.
 The people who call Dora home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dora residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Dora include German, English, Dutch, and French .

 The most common language spoken in Dora is English.
 Other important languages spoken here include Spanish and African languages.